-Evidence - trial
+11 Evidence - trial

-11 How is evidence presented at trial?
+How is evidence presented at trial?
 Do witnesses and experts give oral evidence?

-Evidence should be presented at the stage of 'investigation', which is conducted by the People's Court.
-In principle, an original copy of every piece of evidence should be presented and cross-examined, unless original copies are unavailable for objective reasons, in which case a verified copy may be presented in lieu of the original ones.
+Evidence should be presented at the stage of 'investigation', which is conducted by courts.
+In principle, original copy of every piece of evidence should be presented and cross-examined, unless these original copies are unavailable for objective reasons, in which case a verified copy may be presented in lieu of the original ones.
 For each piece of evidence, cross-examination should be directed to and centred around three main aspects (ie, authenticity, legality and relevance).

-It is compulsory for witnesses to testify and be cross-examined at trial unless exceptions can be applied.
+It is compulsory for witnesses and experts to testify and be crossexamined at trial unless exceptions can be applied.
 If a pretrial meeting of evidence exchange is set up, witnesses may also testify at the meeting.
-By contrast, an expert witness must testify in court only if the parties have objections or the court deems it necessary.
 If experts are unable to attend the trial for legitimate reasons, a written reply should be submitted instead.

-Interim remedies
+12 Interim remedies

-12 What interim remedies are available?
+What interim remedies are available?